TheOdinProject/curriculum/advanced_html_css/accessibility/keyboard_navigation.md

 One way to prevent this frustrating behavior is to give each individual item in that hidden content a `tabindex` value of -1, since that prevents an element from receiving focus via the keyboard (though you can still give it focus with JavaScript's `focus()` method).
 While this fixes the issue for keyboard users, other assistive technologies would still have access to and could still announce this hidden content.

-<span id="best-way-hide-content">A better solution is giving the container for the hidden content itself either the `display: none` or `visibility: hidden` CSS property when it's hidden, and removing or overriding that property when it's meant to be visible.
-This not only removes the menu items from the tab order, but it also prevents assistive technologies from announcing them.</span>
+A better solution is giving the container for the hidden content itself either the `display: none` or `visibility: hidden` CSS property when it's hidden, and removing or overriding that property when it's meant to be visible.
+This not only removes the menu items from the tab order, but it also prevents assistive technologies from announcing them.

 ### Assignment